harrycresswell/mood/README.md

 - Immutable image caching
 - Image proxying with Netlify Redirects
 - 100/100 score on Lighthouse
-- SEO optimized (Twitter cards, Facebook Open Graph, Schema.org)
+- SEO optimized (Twitter cards, Facebook Open Graph)
 - Superlite (Only ~3kb of CSS)

 ## Installation

-First, [install Hugo](https://gohugo.io/getting-started/installing/), then create a new site.
+[Install Hugo](https://gohugo.io/getting-started/installing/), then create a new site.

 ```
 hugo new your-site-name
 ```

-To install Mood as your default theme, install this repository in the themes/ directory at the root of your Hugo project:
+Install this repository in the themes/ directory of your Hugo project:

 ```
 cd themes/